Muterra/py_golix/README.md

 **However,** these problems *currently* tip the scales in support of PyCryptoDome:

-+ **cryptography.io signing API doesn't appear to allow pre-generation of hashes to sign (critical).** This is "needed" for the GUID; even though we could appropriately slice the data and then pass it to be signed, we would have to repeat the hash generation process
++ **cryptography.io signing API doesn't appear to allow pre-generation of hashes to sign (critical).** This is "needed" for the GHID; even though we could appropriately slice the data and then pass it to be signed, we would have to repeat the hash generation process
 + **cryptography.io doesn't support OAEP+MGF1+SHA512 (critical).** Yes, this is an extremely unusual construction, but the Golix standard has a STRONG desire to minimize the number of crypto primitives (including hash functions) necessary to support the standard.
 Maybe in the future that will change.
 + cryptography.io doesn't support SIV mode (note that SIV may be removed from Golix standard, though)
 + cryptography.io doesn't support scrypt